 The Last Book in the Universe by Rodman Philbrick (2000) Back before everybody and their mom was writing about post-apocalyptic worlds, Philbrick created this intriguing tale about a world where some people are genetically improved, and the new drug of choice is “mind-probing.”
 I like to call this novel “A Clockwork Orange for children” because the narrator’s post-apocalyptic slang gives the book a hip-yet-frightening vibe.
 The slang is also a great way to teach kids about using context clues to figure out the meanings of unfamiliar words.
 (P.S.
 This is a middle grade novel and hence the plot is nothing like A Clockwork Orange; don’t be afraid to give this book to a child!)

 The Trumpet of the Swan by E.B.
-White (1970) Of course you’ve read Charlotte’s Web, but have you read this one?
+White (1970) Of course you’ve read Charlotte’s Web, but have you tried this one?
 About a swan who learns to play the trumpet and becomes a nightclub sensation, this middle grade novel is absolutely charming.
-And somehow, White manages to make everything — even a swan getting a room at a hotel — sound totally plausible.
+And somehow, White manages to make everything — even a swan getting a room at a hotel — seem totally plausible.

-Many Waters by Madeline L’Engle (1986) Sure, we all love A Wrinkle in Time, but I think this story, about the twins from Wrinkle (Sandy and Dennys) going back in time to just before the great biblical flood, might be my favorite.
+Many Waters by Madeline L’Engle (1986) Sure, we all love A Wrinkle in Time (see my recent post about A Wrinkle in Time), but I think this story, about the twins from Wrinkle (Sandy and Dennys) going back in time to just before the great biblical flood, might be my favorite.
 It’s fascinating, beautifully-written, and a little bit racy at times!
 (Racy for eleven-year-olds, so don’t worry about giving it to a preteen.)
 I highly recommend it.

 The Oz Books by Frank L. Baum (1900 – 1920) I know you’ve seen the movie, but have you ever read the original story, The Wonderful Wizard of Oz, published in 1900?
 It’s worth it, in part to note the differences between the classic movie and the classic book (the witch has silver shoes instead of ruby slippers!).
 If you’re still hankering for more, check out some of the other Oz books — it was a series!
 My two favorites as a kid were The Marvelous Land of Oz and Ozma of Oz, the two of which were morphed together to create the creepy-awesome 1986 children’s movie, Return to Oz.
 (P.S.
-You can read The Marvelous Land of Oz for free on your Kindle!)
+You can read The Marvelous Land of Oz for free on your Kindle… Just one of the many reasons why I love my Kindle!)

 The Tripod Trilogy by John Christopher (1967).
-Back before trilogies were the “thing,” Christopher wrote a wonderful series about life on earth in a post-alien-takeover world.
+This is a delightful sci-fi series about life on earth in a post-alien-takeover world.
 In this case, the aliens may or may not be intelligent machines, and they control everyone through a metal “cap” that is implanted into children’s heads on their fourteenth birthday.
 Although the first book, The White Mountains, is good, my favorite is the second, The City of Gold and Lead, in which the protagonists enter on of the Tripods’ cities.
 The last one is The Pool of Fire, and there’s a prequel as well called When the Tripods Came.

 Half Magic by Edward Eager (1954).
 Four children find a magic talisman that takes them on unexpected adventures into the past and across the world.
 Set in the 1930’s, this book manages to be both timeless and charmingly old-fashioned (think soda shops and silent movies).
 The story is quirky, clever, and a lot of fun.
 And if your child likes Half Magic, Eager wrote many other fantasy novels as well.